Coffee is a beautiful drink during those frigid winter months.

 Should you get the Hydro Flask?

 Like I said earlier, Hydro Flask is well respected in the travel mug industry.
 It is guaranteed to keep your coffee hot for hours at a time.
-However, it is also a little awkward to hold because it is so large, and the wide mouth opening doesn’t make it very easy to drink hot coffee from.
-Luckily they have a lid with a straw that you can get for it, but the idea of being forced to upgrade a coffee mug to get the best use of it is off-putting for me.
+It is not awkward to hold because the handle is quite comfy, and the wide mouth opening makes it very easy to drink hot coffee from.
+They do have a lid with a straw that you can get for it, but the idea of being forced to upgrade a coffee mug to drink coffee out of a straw is off-putting for me, and there’s no need.

 Versatility: Eco Vessel Double Barrel Insulated Beer / Coffee Mug